 - One factor of its formation now serves to provide it with a certain measure of protection.
 The majority of the rugged terrain of the site lies within land belonging to the Navajo Nation.
 Large portions of the area can only be accessed by foot or dirt roads.

-- Further, the truly gorgeous landscape of the aptly named Painted Desert has a potential dark side to it.
+- The truly gorgeous landscape of the aptly named Painted Desert further has a potential dark side to it.
 Its beauty does come with a bit of a potential price for the unwary.
 That’s because, while beautiful, the area also remains quite dangerous.

 Painted Desert Geology

 Thankfully, the traditions of these Indigenous Peoples have always respected the many wonders of Nature.
-Secondly, this marvelous work of Nature formed from a highly unique combination of extremely slow, but nonetheless inexorable, factors.
+Not surprisingly, this marvelous work of Nature formed from a highly unique combination of extremely slow, but nonetheless inexorable, factors.

 That holds true due to the very distinct and complicated nature of the formation itself.
 This occurs due to the presence of a special combination of stratified layers of mudstone, shale, and sandstone.
-Further, millions of years of erosion subsequently exposed those layers.
+Millions of years of erosion subsequently exposed those layers.

-Thirdly, the layers displayed in the Painted Desert have different compositions.
+The layers displayed in the Painted Desert also have different compositions.
 Each contains large quantities of both manganese and iron.
 As a result of the presence of these, the different concentrations of the minerals form the source of varying colors and shades.

 Painted Desert Location and Climate Base

 In addition to the deposits of minerals and subsequent erosion, other factors played a role in the creation of this masterpiece.
-Many layers of ash from ancient volcanic activity contributed their own colors to the beauty of the area.
-The combination created a most vivid effect.
+Layers of ash from ancient volcanic activity contributed their own colors to the beauty of the area.
+The combination created a vivid effect.

 This location deserves notice for yet another reason.
 That’s due to its sheer size, in total area, as well as its great visual beauty.
 In fact, the total area of the region equals roughly 93,500 acres (42,500 hectares).
 However, its size also leads to certain environmental factors.

-Finally, that holds true since the region also has a unique climate.
+That holds true since the region also has a unique climate.
 This occurs due to the rain shadow of the nearby formation known as the Mongolian Rim.
 As a result, the local summers become hot and dry.
-However, the winters in the Painted Desert become quite cold.
+Winters in the Painted Desert become quite cold, though.